2024–present Serbian anti-corruption protests: Media censorship & attacks

 Due to independent journalism and support for anti-corruption protests, independent media outlets received serious threats from supporters of the Serbian Progressive Party and government officials.

-In May 2025, Students 2.0 reportedly sent warning letters to several independent media outlets, announcing SLAPP lawsuits and even criminal charges.
-The letters claimed that the media published “baseless, tendentious and offensive comments” about President Aleksandar Vučić, the Serbian Progressive Party (SNS), and the Students 2.0 organization, which they argued constituted defamation.
+In May 2025, Students 2.0 reportedly sent warning letters to several independent media outlets, threatening SLAPP lawsuits and even criminal charges.
+The letters claimed that the media published “baseless, tendentious and offensive comments” about President Aleksandar Vučić, the Serbian Progressive Party (SNS), and the Students 2.0 organization, that they believed were defamation.
 The warnings preceding a criminal complaint included the names of three influencers, Aleksandar "Cile ST" Leštarić, Danica Manojlović, and Luka Lekić, who were presented as "META Advisors" allegedly planning to illegally suspend the accounts of independent media on social networks.
 All three influencers have distanced themselves from these claims, stating that the allegations "have no basis in truth" and that their names were deliberately misused as retaliation for their support and participation in Serbian anti-corruption protests.
 Threats were described by lawyers as vague: the letters failed to specify which particular media reports were considered defamatory, and instead listed a broad set of potential legal actions without clear foundation.

-On 13 August 2025, the Independent Journalists’ Association of Serbia (NUNS) and the Association of Independent Electronic Media (ANEM) condemned threats and an attack against journalists, calling for urgent investigation and prosecution.
+On 13 August 2025, the Independent Journalists’ Association of Serbia (NUNS) and the Association of Independent Electronic Media (ANEM) condemned threats and attacks against journalists, calling for urgent investigation and prosecution.
 The threats targeted the Danas newspaper editorial team via Facebook Messenger, warning of a “bomb or grenade” and stating that “they will come to your home a little,” while journalist Marko Dragoslavić was physically assaulted on 12 August while photographing a construction site under a work ban.
 Authorities intervened, offered medical assistance, and arrested a suspect.
-NUNS and ANEM emphasized that such incidents constitute serious threats to media freedom and journalists’ safety, warning that impunity encourages further attacks and undermines the public’s right to information.
+NUNS and ANEM emphasized that such incidents constitute serious threats to media freedom and journalists’ safety, warning that impunity encourages further attacks and undermines the public's right to information.